-Review the scenarios and create a skit for the entire group.
-After each group has presented the scenarios, identify key concepts associated with the specific generation.
+Divide participants into small groups.
+Assign a scenario to each of the groups.
+Ask the groups to review the scenarios and create a skit for the entire group.
+After each group has presented the scenario, reinforce the key concepts associated with the specific generation.
+Remind the groups to utilize the Generation Characteristics and Learning Methods Handout when developing their skit.